astynate/Instend-Cloud/README.md

 # [Yexider][exider] — The best place for your memories.

-Welcome to Exider Cloud — first cloud storage with neural newtworks!
-It is a unique platform that offers a convenient and secure place to store and share important information.
-We are proud that our project is open source, which allows us to collaborate with the community and create better solutions together.
+Welcome to Instend — the best place for your memories.
+This service provide an ability to store and exchange your photos, music and GNC currency only in one place.
+Also you can blog, chat keep all sorted in collections!

 [![Preview of Exider][preview_image]][preview_image_url]